-Saint Francis Medical Center Sleep Lab
+St. Francis Sleep Lab

 The Institute of Medicine recently estimated in its report, “Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem,” that “hundreds of billions of dollars a year are spent on direct medical costs related to sleep disorders such as doctor visits, hospital services, prescriptions, and over-the-counter medications.”
-Sleep problems and lack of sleep can affect everything from personal and work productivity to behavioral and relationship problems.
+Sleep problems and lack of sleep can affect everything from personal and work productivity to behavior and relationships.
 Sleep problems can have serious consequences.
 According to the National Highway Traffic Safety Administration, drowsy driving claims more than 1,500 lives and causes at least 100,000 motor vehicle crashes each year.

 Compounding the problem is the fact that most people know when to seek medical help for physical discomfort such as fever or pain, but sleep problems are often overlooked or ignored.
 In fact, the overwhelming majority of people with sleep disorders are undiagnosed and untreated.

 What are sleep studies?

 Sleep studies allow doctors to measure how much and how well you sleep.
 They also help show whether you have sleep problems and how severe they are.

 People usually aren’t aware of their breathing and movements while sleeping.
 They may never think to talk to their doctors about sleep- and health-related issues that may be linked to sleep problems.

 Doctors can diagnose and treat sleep disorders.
 Talk with your doctor if you snore regularly or feel very tired while at work or school most days of the week.
 You also may want to talk with your doctor if you often have trouble falling or staying asleep or if you wake up too early and aren’t able to go back to sleep.
 These are common signs of a sleep disorder.